gaphor/gaphas/README.txt

 HandleTool
     The HandleTool is used to deal with handles.
 Handles can be dragged around.
-    Clicking on a handle automatically makes the underlaying item the focused item.
+    Clicking on a handle automatically makes the underlying item the focused item.

 ItemTool
     The item tool takes care of selecting items and dragging items around.

 TextEditTool
-    This is a demo-tool, featuring a text-edit popup.
+    This is a demo-tool, featuring a text-edit pop-up.

 RubberbandTool
-    The last toolin line is the rubberband tool.
+    The last tool in line is the rubber band tool.
 It's invoked when the mouse button is pressed on a section of the view where no items or handles are present.
-It allows the user to select items using a selection box (rubberband).
+It allows the user to select items using a selection box (rubber band).

 Interaction